rudihorn/drm-vc4-grabber/README.md

 bit words, and is tiled in 32x32 bit squares ([reference](https://docs.mesa3d.org/drivers/vc4.html#tiled-rendering)).
 There is also some other interlacing or similar I have not quite figured out yet.

+The current implementation connects to Hyperion at `127.0.0.1:19400` and directly uploads the images.

 ## Compiling